Linuxfabrik/monitoring-plugins/check-plugins/php-fpm-logfile/README.md

 `request_terminate_timeout` or `request_slowlog_timeout`, pools that hit
 `pm.max_children`, and the emergency reload PHP-FPM performs after repeated worker failures.
 Startups, reloads and shutdowns are counted alongside them, so a pool that keeps restarting is visible.
+Alerts when one of those events shows up, when the lines a slow site provokes cross the rates the thresholds set, and when a line arrives at a level `--critical-level` or `--warning-level` covers.
 Requests that ran long and a pool spawning workers in bursts are counted within `--lookback` and judged by how many of them arrived, not by the fact that they did: one slow page is nobody's night, dozens within ten minutes say the pool is mis-sized.
 Those lines are counted there and nowhere else, so a site with one heavy report page does not leave the check permanently yellow.
 What is left is counted by the level PHP-FPM writes at the head of the line: `ALERT` and `ERROR` return CRITICAL and `WARNING` returns WARNING, which `--critical-level` and `--warning-level` move.
 The events named above carry their own state and are counted there and nowhere else, because the level says nothing about what happened.
 A message that merely contains the word "error" never counts.
 The log is read either